carijutan-itchan/managed_practical/README.md

 The application has the following:
 - Unit testing using rspec
 - Validations
-- I used Strategy Pattern to implement the payment calculation
+- Strategy Pattern for the implementation of payment calculation
 - Response is in Array of Objects format

 ## Instruction